rnnisi/NishiDev/README.md

 - _thread
 - multiprocessing

-### Optional software
-- lxi-tools (requires API and peripheral software, see https://lxi-tools.github.io/)

 ## Contents

 ### Initialize.sh
 Installation wrapper, run with sudo command to configre system and get necessary packages.

 ### RigolDSS1000Z.py
 Library to adapt Rigol DS1000Z series scope for data acquisition.
-Runs with command line arguements for RunTime, Trigger status, and optionally channels
+There are a lot of functions written into this library that are not used in the actual script that is run.
+This was left in for potential future developers.
+This code runs by using SCPI to communicate with the oscilloscope.

 ### USB_Run.py
 Sensor facing program, run to get data by integrating oscilloscope into system.
 Scope and Pi running program should be connected via USB cable.
+Runs with command line arguements for RunTime, Trigger status, and optionally channels.

 ### ExpLog.txt
 Track runs